christianrevillard/CreanvasModule/npm_install/README.md

 addElement(parameters): add an element to the current application.
 dispose: clean up event listeners.
 Application will no longer work.

-Should be everything?
-the reste is done by elements parameters....

 commands
 --------
 (emit event on commands object)